mnorelli/express/readme.md

 #### Logging in Express with Middleware

-**Middleware** is simply any function that gets called *after* the application's router recieves a request but *before* the controller handles it.
+**Middleware** is simply any function that gets called *after* the application's router receives a request but *before* the controller handles it.

 > Order of events: HTTP Request --> Router --> Middleware --> Controller --> HTTP Response